microspectrometer/microspec/doc/source/README.md

 ### Simple API

-Import the ChromaSpecSimpleInterface, and use its methods to send a command and return a reply, if any.
+Import the MicroSpecSimpleInterface, and use its methods to send a command and return a reply, if any.
 There is one method for each command, all of them camelCaseFormatted with initial lowercase, and taking arguments as necessary.
 They all return the received reply object, if any, or None if there's an error or a timeout.
 The reply objects all have member variables for each data field.
 At no point do you have to pack or unpack any objects or binary.

 The following will connect to USB hardware if it's available, do one CaptureFrame command with whatever settings are on the hardware at the time, and print the status, number of pixels, and the value of the 3rd pixel.

 ```
-from chromaspeclib.simple    import ChromaSpecSimpleInterface
+from microspeclib.simple    import MicroSpecSimpleInterface
-from chromaspeclib.datatypes import *
+from microspeclib.datatypes import *
-si = ChromaSpecSimpleInterface(timeout=0.1)
+si = MicroSpecSimpleInterface(timeout=0.1)
 reply = si.captureFrame()
 print(reply.status)
 print(reply.num_pixels)